m1nka/blog/_posts/2020-11-04-tutorial-how-to-setup-terraform-for-oracle-cloud-infrastructure-oci-to-create-a-simple-web-server.markdown

 ## 2) Preparing for our first Terraform script

-Before we can get started we need the following information and [OCIDs](https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/identifiers.htm):
+Before we can get started we need the following credentials and [OCIDs](https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/identifiers.htm) (Oracle Cloud Identifiers):

-- Tenancy OCID: Open the top right profile menu and click **Tenancy**.
-Copy the OCID as described [here](https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/identifiers.htm#tenancy_ocid).
+* **Tenancy OCID**: Open the Oracle Cloud top right profile menu and click Tenancy.
+Note the OCID as described [here](https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/identifiers.htm#tenancy_ocid), as we will need it later.
-- User OCID: Open the top right profile menu and click on **User settings**.
+* **User OCID**: Open the Oracle Cloud top right profile menu and click on User settings.
 Copy the OCID as described [here](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#five).
-- Region identifier: Next we need the region where we want to deploy resources.
+* **Region identifier**: Next we need the region where we want to deploy resources.
 E.g. `eu-frankfurt-1`, all region identifiers can be found [here](https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm#About).
+If you are using the *Alway Free Tier* you must choose your [home region](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/managingregions.htm#The).

 > If you have already configured the OCI CLI you can skip the next step.
 Your private key has already been setup and is located at `~/.oci/oci_api_key.pem`.
 You can find your fingerprint by opening the top right profile menu, clicking **User settings** and then choosing **API Keys** in the bottom left corner.

-Finally, we need a private key path and fingerprint.
-Make sure that you have already uploaded an API signing key to the Oracle Cloud dashboard.
+Finally, we need to make sure that we have uploaded an API signing key to the Oracle Cloud dashboard.
 You can check this by opening the top right profile menu, clicking **User settings** and then choosing **API Keys** in the bottom left corner.
 If you have not yet added a public key, follow the instructions [here](https://docs.cloud.oracle.com/en-us/iaas/Content/Functions/Tasks/functionssetupapikey.htm) to add a public/private key pair.
+To configure Terraform we need:

+* **API key fingerprint**: This is displayed in the cloud console section, where we uploaded the API key
+* **Path to our private key**: The location of our private key on our local machine.

 ## 3) Testing your setup with a basic Terraform script

 To test that all credentials are correct, we will run a [minimal Terraform configuration](https://objectstorage.eu-frankfurt-1.oraclecloud.com/p/YW3pknrFQlw37eknN1toi6YezuH8WLqjXBO69kTKnxsbgNJGuasyokZWKGDcfW5W/n/franqguxqsfs/b/public-resources/o/minimal-oci.tf).
 This Terraform script will not create or modify any cloud resources.

 ```
-# Create a new folder
+# Create a new folder and change directory
 mkdir minimal-terraform-config
 cd minimal-terraform-config

 # Download the minimal Terraform configuration
 curl https://objectstorage.eu-frankfurt-1.oraclecloud.com/p/YW3pknrFQlw37eknN1toi6YezuH8WLqjXBO69kTKnxsbgNJGuasyokZWKGDcfW5W/n/franqguxqsfs/b/public-resources/o/minimal-oci.tf --output minimal-oci.tf

-# Initialize the Terraform provider
+# Initialize the Terraform provider (it downloads Oracle Cloud specific binaries)
 terraform init
 ```